mcmonkeyprojects/sd-dynamic-thresholding/README.md

 ### Credit

-The core functionality of this PR was originally developed by [Birch-san](https://github.com/Birch-san) and ported to the WebUI by [dtan3847](https://github.com/dtan3847), then converted to an extension and given a UI by [mcmonkey4eva](https://github.com/mcmonkey4eva), further development and research is the work of mcmonkey4eva and JDMLeverton.
+The core functionality of this PR was originally developed by [Birch-san](https://github.com/Birch-san) and ported to the WebUI by [dtan3847](https://github.com/dtan3847), then converted to an Auto WebUI extension and given a UI by [mcmonkey4eva](https://github.com/mcmonkey4eva), further development and research done by [mcmonkey4eva](https://github.com/mcmonkey4eva) and JDMLeverton.
+Ported by ComfyUI by [TwoDukes](https://github.com/TwoDukes) and [mcmonkey4eva](https://github.com/mcmonkey4eva).

 --------------